In this Guide

 The ProX19 is one of Graco’s Professional airless systems, sandwiched in between the DIY-class models like the X7 and the super high-end Commercial series.
-It’s aimed at pro users who paint latexes as part of a contracting operation, or people who manage lots of properties which need painting on a more than quarterly basis (up to 500 gallons per year).
+It’s aimed at pro users who paint latexes as part of a contracting operation, or people who manage lots of properties that need the painting on a more than quarterly basis (up to 500 gallons per year).

 It’s a similar format to the X7, but souped-up in every way!
 We suggest it to most professionals, or to the most ambitious DIYer’s who want an airless system that could last them a lifetime.

 On the outside, the ProX19 is a nearly identical format to the X7: a rolling cart design featuring a stainless steel pump, a metal gun, and a wheeled aluminum cart frame.
 It sprays all manner of latex coatings, as well as other household paints and stains.
 The system has fully-adjustable pressure, just like the X7, with easy graphic indicators Each of those elements has been jacked-up, though, as you’ll see!

 Like the X7, the ProX19 has storage onboard for a paint bucket and your coiled hose.
 They both fit neatly on the cart frame.
 The key difference is that the ProX19 comes with twice as much hose in the box!
 You get a 50-foot length instead of the 25-foot hose that’s shipped with the X7.

 The biggest differences are under the hood, though.
 The ProX19 is powered by a 7/8 HP DC motor.
 It’s brushless for better longevity with less maintenance.
 Compared to the X7, this motor is much more powerful, and the DC format makes it more forgiving to changes in voltage.
 That’s a key feature for contractors and folks who are sometimes working on unreliable power supplies or generators when looking for the best paint sprayer for latex.

 Having so much grunt power behind your system means there’s really no reason to be thinning your paints at all–even exterior latexes!
 The ProX19 can spray even the thickest latexes straight from the bucket, through the same suction hose as the X7.